 Association with Caries Risk: Several studies reveal that kids who eat SSBs have much more dental caries rates than those with little to none intake.
-Children eating more than 250 mL of SSBs every day, for instance, have a greater risk of caries than those eating less than 71 mL daily(8).
+Children eating more than 250 ml of SSBs every day, for instance, have a greater risk of caries than those eating less than 71 ml daily(8).

-Mechanism of action of sugary intake: The sugars in SSBs provide substrates for oral bacteria, therefore creating acids that dematerialize tooth enamel.
+Mechanism of action of sugary intake:

+The sugars in SSBs provide substrates for oral bacteria, therefore creating acids that de- mineralize tooth enamel surface.
 Furthermore, the acidity of many sweetened beverages directly promotes enamel erosion, so increasing the likelihood of caries (10).